credentials/credentials.github.io/proposals/irma-without-apdus.md

 * When the `irma_verification_server` informs the verifier of the session token, it could perhaps return a URL to a pregenerated QR-code instead of letting the verifier generate this QR code.
 * If the `irma_verification_server` is a Java web application, i.e., a web server, how will it notify the verifier that the disclosure proof is ready?
 Perhaps the verifier is also a web server to which stuff can be POSTed, or the verifier will just have to poll the `irma_verification_server`?
-* Instead of posting the session token in the JSON objects, we could include it in the URLs at which the `irma_verification_server` listens.
-This way we don't need to have these tokens as a member in the Java classes corresponding to the JSON objects.